preetisawant/runtimes/liberty/customizingJRE.md

 By default, applications are configured to run with a lightweight version of the {{site.data.keyword.IBM}} JRE.
 This lightweight JRE is stripped down to provide core, essential function with a much reduced disk and memory footprint.
 For more information about the contents of the lightweight JRE, see [Small Footprint JRE](http://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/user/small_jre.html).

  {{site.data.keyword.IBM_notm}}JRE version 8 is used by default.
+The Liberty buildpack also includes the latest OpenJ9 11 JRE as an alternate JRE.
-Use the JBP_CONFIG_IBMJDK environment variable to specify an alternative version of the {{site.data.keyword.IBM_notm}} JRE.
-For example, to use the latest {{site.data.keyword.IBM_notm}} JRE 7.1 set the following environment variable:
+ Use the JBP_CONFIG_IBMJDK environment variable to specify an alternative JRE.
+For example, to use the latest OpenJ9 JRE provided by the Liberty buildpack set the following environment variable:
 ```
-    ibmcloud cf set-env myapp JBP_CONFIG_IBMJDK "version: 1.7.+"
+    ibmcloud cf set-env myapp JBP_CONFIG_IBMJDK "version: 11.+"
 ```
 {: codeblock}

 The version property can be set to a version range.
-There are two supported version ranges: 1.7.+ and 1.8.+.
+There are two supported version ranges: 1.8.+ and 11.+.
 For best results, use Java 8.
-Java 7 was removed from the Liberty buildpack in version 3.19.

 ## OpenJDK
 {: #openjdk}